Slemanof/easyeats.live/security_checklist.md

 ##### GITHUB
 - [ ] Set up a page for security researchers to report vulnerabilities and upcoming threats(ASAP steps can be taken to protect the application and users).
-- [ ] Never commit secrets or passwords in your code.
+- [x] Never commit secrets or passwords in your code.
-- [ ] Keep track of the dependencies and libraries used.
+- [x ] Keep track of the dependencies and libraries used.
 - [ ] Prepare a Threat Model that will consider the possible attacks on the web application.

 ##### OPERATIONS
-- [ ] Since we are a small team, consider using a Platform as a Service to run the app.
+- [x ] Since we are a small team, consider using a Platform as a Service to run the app.
-- [ ] Use periodically backups to save a copy of the OS or Virtual Enviroment where the web application will run.
+- [x ] Use periodically backups to save a copy of the OS or Virtual Enviroment where the web application will run.
-- [ ] Do not leave the DEBUG mode on.
+- [x ] Do not leave the DEBUG mode on.
 In some frameworks, DEBUG mode can give access or expose critical data in error messages.

 ##### SANITIZATION OF INPUT
 - [ ] All data sources classify into trusted/ untrusted and validate untrusted data (e.g., databases).